To satisfy my curiosity, I have researched many different subjects that pique my interest. The following article is based on my own research

-The Unheard of History of the Hairdresser
+The History of Hairdressers

 We take our hairdressers for granted nowadays because there are so many of them to choose from.
 Many hairdressers struggle to keep a returning customer base, especially in today's economy.
 It is amazing how much the profession has changed over the past 2,400 years.
 They have gone from surgeon to dentist to priest.
 Can you imagine seeing a priest carrying around a straight razor?

 Would you believe that hairdressers were once paid more than doctors?
 What if I told you that they practiced something similar to an exorcism?

 The history of barbers can be traced back all the way to the beginning of mankind.
 There have even been several razors discovered in Egypt that date back to over 6,000 years ago.
 Some of the earliest accounts we have of barbers stem back to 2,300 years ago in Sicily, thus giving us the term "Sicilian Barber" and operas like "The Barber of Seville."

 The Barber trade in Rome was adopted by many amateurs.
 The profession was a lot different than it is today because many barbers didn't even have their own shops.
 Some would cut hair in their households or even on the streets.
 Shaves were usually offered for very little money because of the amount of competition; however, some barbers managed to become very wealthy because they were favored by the upper-class citizens and could charge more for their services.

 The musical film "Sweeney Todd" was actually inspired by such Sicilian barbers who earned the moniker "butcher" because of their dull, copper razors, which would sometimes scar their customer's necks, chins, and cheeks.
 Because of this, many customers refused to be shaved with a razor, forcing barbers to come up with new methods of hair removal.